-In making any appointment or otherwise exercising the powers under this Chapter J the Committee Members are authorised to act on behalf of the Resolution Service Parties.

-- None of the Allocation Chair, any Hearing Chair, any Industry Advisor, the Secretary or any member of the Secretariat shall by virtue of his office be an employee of the Committee or any person. - A Resolution Service Party, on becoming such, shall indemnify those who are already Resolution Service Parties ("the Existing Resolution Service Parties") against its share of any liability which arises: - (a) while it is a Resolution Service Party; and - (b) under any contract of appointment and or other contract that is entered into by the Committee Members on behalf of the Existing Resolution Service Parties (or some of them, and whether or not with others) before it became a Resolution Service Party.
+- 24 In making any appointment or otherwise exercising the powers under this Chapter J, the Committee Members are authorised to act on behalf of the Resolution Service Parties. - None of the Allocation Chair, any Hearing Chair, any Industry Advisor, the Secretary or any member of the Secretariat shall by virtue of his office be an employee of the Committee.
+HAL, or any other Resolution Service Party.